Riwajchalise/phpblog/pages/mydoc/design_questions.md

 ---

 ## Question 1
 Make a simple HTML page.
 The page must contain your picture information about your hobbies and education.
-Use External CSS to style your page.[Example]()
+Use External CSS to style your page.

 ## Question 2
 Make a HTML table with 5 entities(columns) and 6 records(rows).
-Use external CSS to style the table.[Example]()
+Use external CSS to style the table.

 ## Question 3
 Make a HTML form to that takes input as following entities Name(text), Email(email), Phone-number(tel), Gender(radio), Message(textarea), Submit Button(submit).
 Use appropriate input types.
-Also, use External CSS to style your page  [Example]()
+Also, use External CSS to style your page.